tsgates/arch-wiki-markdown/wiki/OfflineIMAP.md

     sep = " "
     footer = "\n"

-Then add source ~/.mutt/mailboxes to ~/.mutt/muttrc.
+Then add the following lines to ~/.mutt/muttrc.

+    ~/.mutt/muttrc

+    # IMAP: offlineimap
+    set folder = "~/Mail"
+    source ~/.mutt/mailboxes
+    set spoolfile = "+account/INBOX"
+    set record = "+account/Sent\ Items"
+    set postponed = "+account/Drafts"

+account is the name you have given to your IMAP account in ~/.offlineimaprc.

 > Gmail configuration